This post may contain affiliate links. Please see my disclosure policy for details.

 Places to visit in White Horse Vale

 Uffington Village is definitely worth exploring and you can go on their delightful village trail.
-This will take you passed the thatched cottages and old buildings mentioned in Tom Brown’s School Days.
+This will take you past the thatched cottages and old buildings mentioned in Tom Brown’s School Days.

-If you time your visit right, you can visit the Tom Brown’s School Museum that explores the locations in Tom Hughes novel as well as a history of the town and area.
+If you time your visit right, you can visit the Tom Brown’s School Museum that explores the locations in Tom Hughes’s novel as well as the history of the town and area.
 It’s FREE to visit.

-Further afield, you can visit the amazing ancient city of Oxford with its historic colleges, buildings, shops, Tolkien trail and Pitts Rivers Museum.
+Further afield, you can visit the amazing ancient city of Oxford with its historic colleges, buildings, shops, Tolkien trail, and Pitts Rivers Museum.
+Or, the Visit the ruins of Minster Lovell Hall.